michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 ![Grafana prices hourly](images/grafana-prices-ote.png)

-The query provided in previous article makes points fixed to 1-day period, which is not suitable for our new hourly prices.
-On the other hand chaning this period to 1-hour makes the query very slow (about 1.5s on rPi for 1 year of data).
+The query provided in previous article, in order to make the visualization nice, creates series of daily data points, which is not suitable for our hourly prices.
+Unfortunatelly adjusting this period to 1-hour makes the query to be very slow.

-Let's modify the query by generating time points only for slowly changing prices.
-It might be distribution and/or purchase prices.
+Let's modify the query by generating time points only for slow-changing prices.
+It might be distribution price and/or purchase prices.
 Sale prices will be displayed without artificially generating data points since we expect that those data has periodic character anyway.
 The result will be the UNION of two subqueries you have to put into Grafana:

 ```sql